GitHubUser331/AndroidMaps/README.md

 3. Install the .apk file.
 4. Open the app and enjoy!

-This app is yet to be published on Google Play Store.
+This app is yet to be published on the Google Play Store.

 # For the developers: